Onest-io/ONS-CORE/README.md

 * [FAQ](#faq)
 * [License](#license)

-Getting started with installing the onest blockchain core node
+Getting started with installing the onest blockchain core node:
 ---------------
 Build instructions and additional documentation are available in the [wiki](https://github.com/Onest-io/ONS-CORE/wiki).